A business in Malaysia can exist in various forms, namely:

 In determining whether a transaction constitutes tax avoidance, regard must be had to the dominant purpose of a transaction.
 While taxpayers have the freedom to structure their transactions to their best tax advantage, there must be genuine commercial purpose to the transaction apart from tax savings in order for the transaction to not be caught within the meaning of tax avoidance.

-In addition, the ITA also contains a specific transfer pricing provision (Section 140A) which empowers the IRB to substitute an arm’s length price of a transaction between related parties.
+The ITA contains a specific transfer pricing provision (Section 140A) which empowers the IRB to substitute an arm’s length price of a transaction between related parties.
+Further, the IRB can disregard any transaction structure if its economic substance differs from its form or if the arrangement is not one that would be adopted by independent persons behaving in a commercially rational manner.

 The IRB does not have fixed audit cycle for each taxpayer and taxpayers can be audited at any time.
 Businesses are selected for audit through a computerised system based on various risk assessment criteria and information, including the taxpayer’s own tax returns and information from third parties.
 The revenue authority may also select companies based on their participation in targeted industries or their locality.